History of Our School

 Lexington School was rebuilt beginning in January of 2012 and reopened on August 18, 2014.

 Information and images gathered from various sources.
 Many thanks go out to local authors and historians Marlene Wiley, Bruce Franks, Bill Wulf, John S. Baggerly, Peggy Conaway, John V. Young, Richard Beal, Billie J. Jensen, and the Los Gatos Public Library.
-Special thanks goes Jorge Barriga for sharing the photos and information from the historial files of his late wife, Joan Barriga.
+Special thanks goes Jorge Barriga for sharing the photos and information from the historical files of his late wife, Joan Barriga, and to Ohlone Chief Patrick Orozco for confirming the mortar stones in the Lexington Reservoir.
+Text by Jason Deppong.

-If you have any questions, corrections, or stories or photos to share about Lexington, please contact Barbara Lougée, Librarian and Tech Specialist at Lexington.
+If you have any questions, corrections, or stories or photos to share about Lexington, please contact Barbara Lougée, Lexington School Librarian.